Watu Wangu Foundation

 Watu Wangu Foundation is the initiative of the Kenyan-Dutch Hellen Kavinya Muthengi.
 She was born in Kenya where she had a very eventful youth, living in tremendous poverty and having to survive on the streets of Nairobi.
 She was fortunate enough to receive help from a Dutch aid organisation.
 In the year 1989, Kavinya moved to the Netherlands, where she raised her children.
 Now that her children are grown and on their own feet, Kavinya has returned to Kenya to offer others the help that saved her from of her miserable circumstances.

 The Foundation was established in the year 2007 to initiate and execute small scale and grassroot aid projects in Kenya, particularly in the area Kitui West sub-county around the town Tulia.
-We do this in cooperation with our local partner Watu Wangu Kenya.
+The Foundation does this in cooperation with her local partner Watu Wangu Kenya.

-Initially we focused primarily on the establishment of a children's home, Watu Wangu Children's Center.
-In addition, we have carried out various other projects, some related to the children's home, but also some projects that stand alone.
+Initially Foundation Watu Wangu focused primarily on the establishment of a children's home, Watu Wangu Children's Center.
+In addition, the Foundation has carried out various other projects, some related to the children's home, but also some projects that stand alone.

-Of course we have not done all this alone.
-Through the years we could count on the support of many donors and volunteers.
-On behalf of all the people we have been able to help, we thank them wholeheartedly!
+Of course the Foundation has not done all this alone.
+Through the years Foundation Watu Wangu could count on the support of many donors and volunteers.
+On behalf of all the people the Foundation has been able to help, thank you very much!

 Will you help us?
 Donate!